golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 These `start_args` are defined by the final user (the one ordering Erigon service, e.g. via the web interface) and passed directly to the runtime.

 {% hint style="info" %}
-Current `yapapi` has no pretty way of passing arguments to the `Service`, so this is implemented as a ugly-but-harmless hack:
+Current `yapapi` has no pretty way of passing arguments to the `Service`, so this is implemented as an ugly-but-harmless hack:

 ```python
 async def _get_start_args(self):